The Pitfalls of Third-Party Sellers

 Third parties don't always have the most accurate, up-to date information on occupancy policies or special requests.

-If you have specific plans in mind, confirm directly with the organizing team.
-Assumptions can lead to disappointment, and that's not how you want your trip to start.
+If you have specific plans in mind, confirm directly with the organizing team in advance.

 Reviews: Not All Events Are Equal